rocket-pool/RPIPs/RPIPs/RPIP-draft.md

 ## Specification

 - There SHALL be a function that allows an atomic RPL stake and minipool ETH deposit
-- This function SHALL succeed if the staked RPL is 110% of the amount needed for this minipool
+- This function SHALL succeed if the staked RPL meets of the amount that would be needed for this minipool on a fresh node
   - Note that this means the minipool MAY be created even if the overall node's RPL stake is below the minimum needed (eg, for RPL rewards)